pavelsabatka/gtm-sklik/README.md

 * Page type - Category (product or service list) or Offer detail
 * Category - category name, only for category pages
 * Item ID - product ID, only for Offer detail pages
+* URL (Optional) - custom URL can be submitted, real URL is used if not set.
+More information is on https://napoveda.sklik.cz/cileni/retargeting/pokrocile-nastaveni-rtg-kodu-volitelny-query-string/